otabuzzman/RTXplay/optx/README.md

     -A, --print-aov and -G, --print-guides options.

   -h, --help, --usage
     Print this help.
-Takes precedence over any other options
+Takes precedence over any other options.

   -A, --print-aov <AOV>[,...]
     Print AOVs after image on stdout.
-Output format is PGM.
 Option not available in interactive mode.

     Available AOVs:
       RPP (Rays per pixel) - Sort of `data´ AOV (opposed to AOVs for lighting or shading).
 Values add up total number of rays traced for each pixel.
+Output format is PGM.

   -G, --print-guides
     Print denoiser guide layers before image on stdout.
 Available guide layers